 What is the value of tessellation?

-Results of both experiments show that there is a high potential in using morphological tessellation as a spatial unit, both as a partial substitute of a plot and as a core of the aggregation technique.
+Results of both experiments show that there is a high potential in using morphological tessellation as a spatial unit, both as a unit of analysis and as a core of the aggregation technique.

-Tessellation in relation to inplot
+Tessellation in relation to plot

 The results suggest that the proposed method contributes to resolving some of the limitations associated with using the plot as a unit of morphometric analysis.
-However, the picture resulting from testing the similarity between cadastral plots and MCs is rather complex.
-Notably, the significance of the similarity between plots and MCs varies considerably depending on the morphometric character selected: this is generally high for all Intensity characters (Frequency, CAR, whilst Shape characters (Rectangularity, Circular Compactness, Shape Index, and Fractal Dimension) report a comparatively lower performance and a higher deviation.
-It means that if, for several of the morphometric characters assessed, MT is able to retain plot-level information which is comparable to that provided by the cadastral layer, for other characters MCs are less efficient proxies of plots and capture comparatively different information.
+However, the picture resulting from testing the similarity between cadastral plots and morphological cells is rather complex.
+Notably, the significance of the similarity between plots and morphological cells varies considerably depending on the morphometric character selected: this is generally high for all Intensity characters (Frequency, CAR, whilst Shape characters (Rectangularity, Circular Compactness, Shape Index, and Fractal Dimension) report a comparatively lower performance and a higher deviation.
+It means that if, for several of the morphometric characters assessed, morphological tessellation is able to retain plot-level information which is comparable to that provided by the cadastral layer, for other characters morphological cells are less efficient proxies of plots and capture comparatively different information.

 It is also evident that the similarity of datasets is higher across all measured characters for single-building plots compared to multi-building plots.
 To consider that the former ones are predominantly found in pre-industrial urban tissues.
-At the same time, the latter is more typical of modern and contemporary development, and it is suggested that MT might be a better proxy of plots in the context of traditional fabrics than it is in modernist and contemporary ones.
+At the same time, the latter is more typical of modern and contemporary development, and it is suggested that morphological tessellation might capture similar information as plot in the context of traditional fabrics better than in modernist and contemporary ones.

-Overall, there appears to be substantial scope for the MC to be utilised as the basic unit of morphometric analysis, given its ability to capture meaningful patterns of urban form at the plot scale, the degree of reliability and universality of the underlying method and the wide accessibility of the data required to generate it.
+Overall, there appears to be a scope for the morphological cell to be utilised as the basic unit of morphometric analysis, given its ability to capture meaningful patterns of urban form at the plot scale, the degree of reliability and universality of the underlying method and the wide accessibility of the data required to generate it.
 Indeed, while the recognition of plots can be very troublesome and resource-intensive, morphological tessellation is consistent throughout, since it is only based on building footprint information which is equally present in all kinds of urban areas.
 Moreover, by using morphological tessellation instead of traditional methods relying on buildings, street networks and plots, data dependency is reduced by a third as the tessellation is generated from the building layer alone.

+On the other hand, it is clear that morphological tessellation cannot fully substitute plot.
+The similarity of information indicate only partial overlap and there are aspects of from which cannot be derived from morphological tessellation conceptually as a relationship between public and private or ownership-based analysis.
+That said, morphological tessellation has a potential to work an analytical spatial unit within morphometric assessment, acknowledging that the information obtained from morphological tessellation is not equal to that derived from plots (no matter the definition).

 Location-based aggregation using tessellation